 What is fact?
-What is truth?
-What is the solution?
+What is fiction?
+What is the truth?

 Most people want to do the right thing for the environment and for wildlife.
 Plastic bags are targeted by good-intentioned environmentalists and citizens as a major cause of litter, landfill issues, and sustainability.
 And compostable, reusable, and paper bags are frequently hyped as a solution.